FaradayRF/Faraday-Software/CONTRIBUTING.md

 * Use one space after a period for new sentences
 * When referencing variables, functions, classes, or folders use `code` formatting

+### Documentation
+Open source projects strive then they are documented well.
+This allows everyone to understand what is going on in the code and how to use it.
+Please follow the following conventions:

+* Use comments in sourcecode to explain a piece of code when the code does not speak for itself
+* When writing functions and classes always use [Docstrings](https://www.python.org/dev/peps/pep-0257/)
+* Every program, application, or library should have an associated `readme.md` describing what the code is, how to install it, and how to use it.
+* If images are necessary, create an `images` folder within the project/application folder to hold them.

 ## Python PEP8 <a name="pep8"></a>

 All Faraday Python code is styled using [PEP8](https://www.python.org/dev/peps/pep-0008/), existing code that does not meet this style guide is being updated to comply.
 There are several automatic PEP8 syntax checking programs such as the [PyCharm PEP8 Syntax Module](https://blog.jetbrains.com/pycharm/2013/02/long-awaited-pep-8-checks-on-the-fly-improved-doctest-support-and-more-in-pycharm-2-7/).